alltheakhlaq/exercism_projects/README.md

 # exercism_projects
-This is where I put the Excercism projects I been practicing.
+This is where I put the Excercism projects I have been practicing.